Truck Accident Lawyer Helping Victims in Bergen County, Passaic County, & Hudson County

 - Wide Turn Accidents — Also referred to as a “squeeze-play accident”, a wide turn accident can occur when a trucker underestimates the amount of room needed to complete a turn or fails to notice smaller vehicles in the path of a trailer.

-At Levin & Malkin, we know that being injured in a truck accident is a terrifying experience.
+At Levin & Malkin, located in Hackensack, we know that being injured in a truck accident is a terrifying experience.
 The need for ongoing medical care, being unable to work for an extended period of time and handling the medical expenses can become a difficult burden to bear.
-Our legal team can help ease that burden by providing you with the right aggressive legal representation.
+Our legal team, which operates in Bergen County, Hudson County, and Passaic County, can help ease that burden by providing you with the right aggressive truck accident lawyer.

 We will conduct a thorough investigation — often with the assistance of accident reconstruction specialists — to determine which party was at fault.
 We know in advance that trucking companies and their insurers typically seek to deny their liability, so we have the knowledge and experience to hold them accountable.
 We work diligently to help you obtain compensation for lost wages, medical expenses, loss of earning capacity, pain and suffering, temporary and permanent disability, future damages, and all other losses.
 Above all, we always put your best interests first and never stop fighting for you.
 Contact our office today to set up a free consultation.